 Before Onto Innovation

-According to Sheaffer, the merger of Nanometrics and Rudolph Technologies has been rumored for over 10 years, ever since the two companies made a play for August Technology (which was ultimately acquired by Rudolph).
+According to Sheaffer, the merger of Nanometrics and Rudolph Technologies has been rumored for more than 10 years, ever since the two companies made a play for August Technology (which was ultimately acquired by Rudolph).

 “It’s been a long time coming.
 Both companies were doing metrology and other process control and were heavily involved in optics and software, yet there were no overlapping products,” he said. “(People said) why don’t these two companies come together?”